Concave majorant of stochastic processes and Burgers turbulence: Preliminaries

-It is known (see \cite{BBook}) that each L\'evy process $Y$ with bounded variation can be decomposed in the sum of two simple processes.
-We have where the real number $b$ is the \emph{drift}, and $X$ is the Poisson component, a pure jump L\'evy process which characteristic exponent is of the form where $\nu$ is a measure on $\mathbb{R}$ satisfying The measure $\nu$ is the \emph{L\'evy measure} of $X$ and determines the size and frequency of the jumps of $X$.

-The drift $b$ is irrelevant in our study, because the set $\mathbf{E}_{Y}$ is does not depend of $b$, thus we will assume henceforth that $b=0$, i.e $Y=X$ has no drift and only varies by jumps.
+It is known (see \cite{BBook}, Section 1.1) that the sample-paths of a L\'evy process $Y$ either have bounded variation on every interval a.s., or unbounded variation on every interval a.s.
+If $Y$ has bounded variation, it can be decomposed on any interval $I$ as where the real number $b$ is the \emph{drift}, and $X$ the Poisson component, a pure jump L\'evy process whose characteristic exponent is of the form where $\nu$ is a measure on $\mathbb{R}$ satisfying $\nu(\{0\})=0$ and The measure $\nu$ is the \emph{L\'evy measure} of $Y$ and determines the size and frequency of the jumps.
+The drift $b$ is irrelevant in our study, because the set $\mathbf{E}_{Y}$ does not depend on $b$, thus we will assume henceforth that $b=0$, i.e $Y=X$ has no drift and only varies by jumps.

-Such processes also enjoy the property of being ``flat'' around the origin (see for example \cite{Sk}).
+Such processes also enjoy the property of being ``flat'' around the origin (see for example \cite{Sk}, Appendix, Th.1).

 \begin{Lm} Let $X$ be a L\'evy process with bounded variation and no drift on an interval $I$.
 Then we have, for any $a\in I$, with probability $1$,